Mohammad-Eshtaiwi/reading-notes/Images-Color-Text.md

 **_\<img src="./path" alt="">_**

-This is the basic definition to add an image to your ste. the src used to add the path of your image and the alt to add a descreption to the search engines and as a messge shown to the user if the image can't be loaded.
+This is the basic definition to add an image to your site. the src used to add the path of your image and the alt to add a description to the search engines and as a message shown to the user if the image can't be loaded.

-It is very important to choose an image with dimentions that fit in its container in the site.
+It is very important to choose an image with dimensions that fit in its container on the site.
 Also to make it load fast you need to make your image with jpeg, gif, and png.

 # Colors

-In general every color is a mix of red, blue, and green.
+In general, every color is a mix of red, blue, and green.

 When picking foreground and background colors, it is important to ensure that there is enough contrast for the text to be legible